cloudblog004/fantasticfoodies/content/en/posts/522-step-by-step-guide-to-prepare-speedy-chicken-pasandey.md

 ##### Steps to make Chicken Pasandey:

-1. Blend yogurt,green chillies, &amp; onion to make smooth paste..
+1. Blend yogurt,green chillies, & onion to make smooth paste..
 1. Marinate chicken fillets in this paste for 15 min..
-1. Add ginger garlic, cumin, coriander, salt&amp; black pepper,baking soda, lemon juice in marinated chicken.
+1. Add ginger garlic, cumin, coriander, salt& black pepper,baking soda, lemon juice in marinated chicken.
-1. In pan add oil pour chicken with all masala &amp; cook on high flame for 5 min then cover it with lid &amp; cook on medium flame for15 min..then cook on high flame in 2 min oil separates..
+1. In pan add oil pour chicken with all masala & cook on high flame for 5 min then cover it with lid & cook on medium flame for15 min..then cook on high flame in 2 min oil separates..
-1. Ready to eat garnish it with fresh coriander &amp; green chillies..
+1. Ready to eat garnish it with fresh coriander & green chillies..
 1. Ready to serve and ENJOY!